-The equity awards granted to our Named Executive Officers under the Company's 2009 Stock Incentive Plan, as amended and restated on April 22, 2021, and the CEO Severance Agreement and the Executive Severance Agreements approved by the Board in May 2021 provide for the following potential payments and benefits upon a Change in Control Termination (as defined in the agreements): (a) 100% of annual base salary (200% in the case of the CEO), (b) 100% of target variable compensation for a full fiscal year (200% in the case of the CEO), (c) any actual earned bonus, commission or other short term cash incentive compensation for the fiscal year preceding the Change in Control Termination to the extent such amount has not already been paid, (d) a pro-rated portion of target variable compensation for the full fiscal year in which the Change in Control Termination occurs, (e) stock options, restricted stock, and restricted stock units shall become fully vested, (f) market stock units and performance stock units shall be vested at the greater of actual performance or 100% of the target value, and (g) a lump sum equal to the pre-tax cost of 12 months of continued COBRA coverage (24 months in the case of the CEO).
+The equity awards granted to our Named Executive Officers under the Company's 2009 Stock Incentive Plan, as amended and restated on April 22, 2021, and the CEO Severance Agreement and the Executive Severance Agreements approved by the Board in May 2021 provide for the following potential payments and benefits upon a Change in Control Termination (as defined in the agreements): (a) 100% of annual base salary (200% in the case of the CEO), (b) 100% of target variable compensation for a full fiscal year (200% in the case of the CEO), (c) any actual earned bonus, commission or other short term cash incentive compensation for the fiscal year preceding the Change in Control Termination to the extent such amount has not already been paid, (d) a pro-rated portion of target variable compensation for the full fiscal year in which the Change in Control Termination occurs, (e) stock options, restricted stock, and RSUs shall become fully vested, (f) MSU and PSU units shall be vested at the greater of actual performance or 100% of the target value, and (g) a lump sum equal to the pre-tax cost of 12 months of continued COBRA coverage (24 months in the case of the CEO).
 In addition, the Executive Severance Agreements provide certain specified severance benefits to the Named Executive Officers upon a Non-CIC Termination (as defined in the agreements).
-The terms and conditions of these change in control provisions are provided at a level that the Compensation Committee believes to be comparable to those of companies of similar size in our industry sector.
+The benefits are provided at a level that the Compensation Committee believes to be comparable to those of companies of similar size in our industry sector.
 Detailed information concerning the CEO Severance Agreement and the Executive Severance Agreements and the treatment of equity awards under the Company's 2009 Stock Incentive Plan in the event of a change in control, including the events that trigger benefits and the severance benefits provided upon the occurrence of such events, is discussed below under the heading "Potential Payments Upon Termination or Change in Control."
-We have provided for this treatment based on our belief that such treatment ensures that the executive officers remain focused on their responsibilities in the event of a potential transaction that will result in a significant benefit to our stockholders.
+We have provided for this treatment based on our belief that such treatment ensures that the executive